-Noteworthy gaming features include Virtual Aim Point (custom crosshairs), pre-calibrated picture presets (FPS, RTS, RPG, etc.), and Black Equalizer (improves visibility in darker scenes).
+Also, other noteworthy gaming features include Virtual Aim Point (custom crosshairs), pre-calibrated picture presets (FPS, RTS, RPG, etc.) and Black Equalizer (improves visibility in darker scenes).

 The backlight of the monitor is flicker-free and there’s an integrated low-blue light filter (Eye Saver Mode).

 Other settings in the OSD menu include the standard image adjustment tools such as brightness, contrast, sharpness, etc.